 4) Poor Quality Fish Food

-One of the best times to say hello to your fish is during feeding sessions, and in most cases your fish would agree!
-However, if you’re feeding koi or goldfish a low quality fish feed they may slowly become less interested over time.
-This is especially true in mature ponds with heavy planted environments, as fish likely have a more nutritious source of food from insects and plants.
-Selecting a food which meets your fishes requirements is important, as well as making sure the primary protein source is aquatic based.
-Many low quality feeds will have a primary plant based protein source to lower costs, as well as other “filler contents”, and sometimes fish just aren’t fussy unless it’s the real thing!
+One of the best times to say hello to your fish is during feeding sessions, and in most cases, your fish would agree!
+However, if you’re feeding koi or goldfish a low-quality fish feed they may slowly become less interested over time.
+This is especially true in mature ponds with heavily planted environments, as fish likely have a more nutritious source of food from insects and plants.
+Selecting a food that meets your fish’s requirements is important, as well as making sure the primary protein source is aquatic-based.
+Many low-quality feeds will have a primary plant-based protein source to lower costs, as well as other “filler contents,” and sometimes fish are just fussy unless it’s the real thing!

 5) Sickness or Parasites